 The storage of a Chromebook is used to save files, photos, music, documents, and anything else.
 Storage drives are typically measured in size by the number of gigabytes they can hold.
 The higher the gigabytes (GB) the better.

 Storage drives can be manufactured in different types.
-It is important to identify what type of storage your Chromebook or laptop is using.
+It is important to identify what type of storage your laptop is using.
 The two primary types of drives are Solid State Drives (SSD) or Hard Disk Drives (HDD).

 HDD is built with older technology and can typically hold more data than an SSD.
 However, an HDD is slower to read and write data.
 The major benefit of using an HDD today is for its large storage capacity.
 Prior to the existence of SSD, HDD was the medium for the installation of Operating Systems (OS).
 Because of the slow speed of HDD, it is no longer ideal to install OS on an HDD anymore.